SixSq/old.sixsq.github.com/_posts/products/nuvlabox/2016-01-01-product-nuvlabox-features.md

     <div class="row row-highlights">
       <div class="col-md-6 col-2-text">
         <h2>Designed in Switzerland - Made in Europe</h2>
-        <p>NuvlaBox is designed in Switzerland by SixSq and manufactured in Europe.
+        <p>NuvlaBox is designed in Switzerland by SixSq and manufactured in Europe by <a href="http://www.logicsupply.com/eu-en/">Logic Supply</a> .
 We can therefore guarantee each step of the product lifecycle, from concept to creation, integration and shipping.</p>
       </div>
       <div class="col-md-6 col-2-image">
           <h1>